TLC Series ‘She’s In Charge’ Features YouTube Sensation Veronica Nash-Poleate

-Veronica “Pooh” Nash-Poleate is a busy wife, mother, and school counselor with degrees in education and in psychology.
-After becoming an internet sensation with her viral video “Don’t Go in the Shark’s House” post on YouTube that has garnered over 20 million views, she is now stepping up and speaking out with her new TLC series, She’s In Charge.
+Veronica “Pooh” Nash-Poleate is a busy wife, mother, and school counselor with degrees in education and psychology.
+After becoming an internet sensation with her viral video “Don’t Go in the Shark’s House” post on YouTube that has garnered over 20 million views, she is now stepping up and speaking out about her new TLC series, She’s In Charge.

-After giving her blunt (and hilarious) advice on the video, her new fans couldn’t get enough and according to TV Weekly Now, people have been reaching out to Veronica for advice almost nonstop since she gained online fame.
+After giving her blunt (and hilarious) advice on the video, her new fans couldn’t get enough, and according to TV Weekly Now, people have been reaching out to Veronica for advice almost nonstop since she gained online fame.
 On She’s In Charge, Veronica makes house calls to her fans, offering some common sense advice for people’s problems while spreading the love every step of the way.

-“I am stepping out of my comfort zone to make sure that people understand that common sense should be common.”
-Pooh says in a sneak-peek video of She’s In Charge.
+“I am stepping out of my comfort zone to make sure that people understand that common sense should be common,” Pooh says in a sneak-peek video of She’s In Charge.

 US Weekly shared that viewers will find that they or someone they know can easily relate to many of the stories portrayed over the course of eight fun, informative, and inspiring one-hour long episodes.
 On this season of She’s In Charge, Veronica will have her work cut out for her.
 She will help people deal with a myriad of issues, ranging from helping a young adult gain her independence, to assisting a couple who don’t see eye-to-eye on their finances, to a mother who can’t cut the apron strings when it comes to her son, even though he is about to be married.